mcunhap/kubernetes-intro/README.md

 We're going to build this image and run in a docker container to understand the basics.
 ps: all files are located in `docker-example` directory

+Ensure that you have Docker installed, if not you can download [here](https://www.docker.com/products/docker-desktop/).
-Before jump in image building we need to write a simple web server as described.
+Before jump into image building we need to write a simple web server as described.

 . create a file `main.go` and copy this code into it